More illnesses reported as salmonella outbreak traced to eggs grows

 The number of illnesses is a dozen more since the initial recall notice was issued last month.

-The outbreak is linked to Rose Acre Farms, whose eggs were distributed to restaurants or sold at major grocery stores such as Walmart and Food Lion.
+The outbreak is linked to Rose Acre Farms, whose eggs were distributed to restaurants or sold at major grocery stores such as Publix and Walmart.

 At least 11 people have been hospitalized due to complications, but no deaths have been reported, the Centers for Disease Control and Prevention announced Friday.